jTafelmaier/ruleset_warhammer/README.md

-### A custom interactive ruleset for certain parts of the Warhammer 40.000 and Horus Heresy tabletop board games.
+### A custom interactive, lore-accurate ruleset for certain parts of the Warhammer 40.000 and Horus Heresy tabletop board games.

 Run "md_create_documents.py" to generate HTML documents.